Call for Submissions

 2019 Dissertation in Practice of the Year Award

-The Carnegie Project on the Education Doctorate (CPED) is now accepting submissions from member institutions for the 2018 outstanding Dissertation in Practice Award.
-This prestigious award is given to EdD graduate(s) whose DiP shows evidence of scholarly endeavors in impacting a complex problem of practice, and aligns with CPED Working Principles.
+The Carnegie Project on the Education Doctorate (CPED) is now accepting submissions from member institutions for the 2019 outstanding Dissertation in Practice Award.
+This prestigious award is given to EdD graduate(s) whose DiP shows evidence of scholarly endeavors in impacting a complex problem of practice, and aligns with CPED Framework.

 Submissions should include:

 1) Nomination letter to be completed by the graduate’s DiP Chair

 2) A blind, 15-page double-spaced synopsis of the DiP, submitted by the graduate, must include:

 • Explanation of the study’s Problem of Practice, including alignment with CPED’s Problem of Practice Design Concept and presentation of research question(s) framed around practical knowledge and issues of equity, ethics, and social justice (4 pages)

 • Theoretical or conceptual framework that situates the problem of practice within the broader scholarly literature (2-3 pages)